Lion's Choice: History

 Lion's Choice was founded in 1967 by Marv Gibbs, a graduate of Washington University in St. Louis who worked as a chemical engineer for Monsanto, and Arthur Morey.
 The first restaurant opened on October 26, 1967, in Ballwin, Missouri.
 The location served roast beef sandwiches, ham sandwiches, and turkey sandwiches for 69 cents each.
 The restaurant was originally named Brittany Beef but quickly changed to Red Lion Beef House.
 Two years later, Lion's Choice opened its second store in Creve Coeur, Missouri, and changed its name to Lion's Choice, after they could not trademark the name because the Red Lion name was already being used by Red Lion Hotels Corporation.

 In 2013, the founders sold the company to Millstone Capital Advisors and BlackRock Holdings, equity groups led by St. Louis real estate developers Bob Millstone and Mark Disper, for an undisclosed amount.
 Under the new ownership, in 2015, Lion's Choice opened a restaurant in Ellisville, Missouri, its first in ten years.

 In May 2017, Lion's Choice named Mike Kupstas, a longtime veteran of the foodservice industry, as its new CEO.
 Prior to this appointment, Kupstas held senior executive and marketing positions at Panera Bread, Long John Silver's and Red Lobster.

 In September 2017, Lion's Choice launched its first food truck.
 The truck makes roast beef sandwiches, fries, and custard on board.
 In addition to other popular food-truck locations, the truck makes stops at Saint Louis University home soccer games and Scott Air Force Base.

 In July 2018, Lion's Choice broke ground on two new locations in the Kansas City metropolitan area, which are scheduled to open in November 2018.
 Furthermore, three more new locations in the Kansas City area are expected to open in 2019.

 Products

 Sandwiches

-Lion's Choice specializes in roast beef sandwiches.
+Lion's Choice is known for selling roast beef sandwiches.
 The company describes the meat as "roasted beef" because of the amount of time the meat is prepared.
 The roast beef sandwich comes in three sizes: Original, Large and King (double the beef of Original).
 In addition to roast beef sandwiches, the menu includes hickory-smoked ham sandwiches, smokehouse pulled pork sandwiches, roasted turkey breast sandwiches, Italian beef sandwiches, and French dip.
 Lion's Choice also serves hot dogs.